rashmisubhash/instalily-casestudy/readme.md

 2. **API Layer (FastAPI)** - Exposes /chat as the orchestration boundary handling normalization, session state, validation, and telemetry in a single predictable lifecycle.
 Enforces contract stability with Pydantic models so frontend behavior stays deterministic even as retrieval or generation paths vary.

 3. **Intelligence Router**
-- Central decision engine that fuses deterministic extraction (regex IDs) with semantic planning (LLM intent + symptom understanding).
+- Central decision engine combining regex-based ID extraction with LLM intent understanding, preserving session continuity while preventing stale context from overriding new intent.
-- Resolves entities against local truth maps (`part_id_map`, `model_to_parts`) before route selection to prevent downstream hallucinated assumptions.
+- Validates entities against local truth maps before routing, applies scope guardrails and confidence checks, and branches into clear handler paths (part_lookup, compatibility, symptom_solution, etc.) for reliable recovery.
-- Applies scope guardrails (refrigerator/dishwasher only), topic-drift checks, and confidence scoring before invoking expensive retrieval/generation.
-- Implements handler-based branching (`part_lookup`, `compatibility`, `symptom_solution`, `model_required`, `clarification_needed`) for clear failure/recovery paths.
-- Preserves session continuity but gates carry-forward entities so stale context does not hijack a new user intent.

 4. **Retrieval + Generation**
-- Uses a dual retrieval strategy: exact JSON/map lookups for correctness-critical fields and vector retrieval for symptom-to-part relevance.
+- Uses dual retrieval: exact JSON/map lookups for correctness-critical data and vector search for symptom relevance, with compatibility-first filtering and heuristic reranking.
-- Performs compatibility-first filtering when model evidence is valid, then reranks candidates using relevance plus practical heuristics.
-- Generates grounded responses from retrieved context (not raw user prompt only), then applies post-generation validation before returning output.
-- Guarantees schema-safe output via Pydantic contracts, allowing the UI to render rich components without defensive parsing logic.
+- Generates grounded responses from retrieved context, validates post-generation, and enforces schema-safe output via Pydantic so the UI can render without defensive parsing.

+We separate decisioning (router), knowledge access (retrieval/tools), and presentation (frontend) to keep responsibilities modular and clear.
-In practice, this architecture intentionally separates **decisioning** (router) from **knowledge access** (tools/retrieval) and **presentation** (frontend).
-That separation is what makes the system extensible: adding a new intent generally means adding a handler and retrieval recipe, not rewriting the whole stack.
+This keeps the system extensible, new intents mean adding a handler and retrieval logic, not rebuilding the stack.

 ## Data Strategy
 ### Structured Store (JSON)